kepano/obsidian-minimal-settings/README.md

 <a href="https://www.buymeacoffee.com/kepano"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=kepano&button_colour=5F7FFF&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00"></a>

+---

 # Usage

 - Requires Minimal Theme
 - Works hand-in-hand with [Hider Plugin](https://github.com/kepano/obsidian-hider) to simplify the Obsidian UI by removing the menu ribbon, tooltips, title bar, scrollbars, etc. This functionality was previously included in Minimal Theme but has now been separated out.

+---

 # Settings

 ### Accent color

-- Control the accent color hue and saturation.
-This color is used for interactive elements such as links, buttons, text selections, and more.
+- Control the accent color used for interactive elements such as links, buttons, and text selection.
 - **Fancy cursor** can be toggled on or off to make your editor cursor use the accent color.

-### Background colors
+### Background styles

-Several options are available for light mode and dark mode.
-These options can be toggled via customizable hotkeys.
+Several alternate light/dark mode background are availably.
+These options can be toggled via hotkeys

 - **Default** uses a slighty darker background for the sidebar
 - **Low contrast** uses the same background for sidebar and main panel